Seating Posture For Cellists

 THE BOW’S POINT OF CONTACT AND THE CELLO’S POINT OF CONTACT WITH OUR CHEST

 Changing the height at which the cello touches our chest can have an immediate effect on the bow’s point of contact.
-Short-armed cellists may have a tendency to play excessively “sul tasto” (with the bow over the fingerboard) and one way to immediately and automatically start playing closer to the bridge is to raise the cello’s position on our chest.
-We can do this in either of the following two ways:
+Short-armed cellists may tend to play excessively “sul tasto” (with the bow over the fingerboard).
+One way to immediately and automatically encourage playing closer to the bridge is to raise the cello’s position on our chest which we can achieve in any of the following three ways:

-Both of these manipulations have the effect of raising the cello higher on our body (chest) and thus bringing the bridge closer to us.
-Automatically our bow is closer to the bridge.
+All of these manipulations have the effect of raising the cello higher on our body (chest) and thus bringing our point of contact of the bow with the string closer to the bridge.

 As we bring the cello’s point of contact higher up our chest, what happens ?

-All of these points seem to be quite advantageous, except perhaps for music that stays almost exclusively in the lower fingerboard regions (almost always from the pre-Romantic period).
-Therefore it is probably a good idea to experiment with this element to find just how high is too high and, in our ultimate choice of playing position, it is probably better to err on the high side rather than on the low side (in other words, it is probably better to have the cello a little too high than to have it a little too low).
+All of these points seem at first to be quite advantageous, except perhaps for music that stays almost exclusively in the low fingerboard regions (almost always from the pre-Romantic period).
+In our ultimate choice of playing position, it is probably better to err on the high side rather than on the low side (in other words, it is probably better to have the cello a little too high than to have it a little too low).
+Certainly, to find our optimal chest/cello contact height, it is a good idea to experiment with this element to discover the relative advantages and disadvantages and ultimately decide just how high is too high.

 LEGS (AND CELLO ROTATION):